SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta4 Rugged Mountains on the Shore.md

 Is it a concession if we just go with this as the "no-go" zone, is there any real advantage or desire to something in this size range?
 A smaller waifu would be better for assisting with tasks and as a chatbot companion, 145cm/4'9" is plenty small for anyone into petite waifus, Chii is 152cm/5'0" I think.
 2B is 168cm/5'6" (in heels) for reference ; )

-[spoiler]Honestly I have no idea how tall Drossel is, as there's no canon for her measurements, 5'2" - 5'4" seems about right though[/spoiler]
+%%Honestly I have no idea how tall Drossel is, as there's no canon for her measurements, 5'2" - 5'4" seems about right though%%

 # 17
 >>13037